 • feeling of pressure on the chest;

-• chest starts to hurt;
+• your chest starts to hurt;

-Gastrointestinal manifestations of allergy
+Gastrointestinal manifestations of allergies

-Diseases of the gastrointestinal tract directly affect the lack of nutrients in the body.
-For this reason, during long contact with the allergen, signs of exhaustion may occur: manifestations of beriberi, lack of minerals, weakness, pallor, weight loss.
+Gastrointestinal diseases directly affect the lack of nutrients in the body.
+For this reason, during long-term contact with an allergen, signs of exhaustion may occur: manifestations of vitamin deficiency, lack of minerals, weakness, pallor, weight loss.

 Acute manifestations of allergies